 Introduction

-Reduction in cryospheric albedo has become the focus of attention in recent years as an important feedback loop of global warming.
+Reduction in cryospheric albedo has become the focus of attention in recent years as an important feedback loop of global warming (REFS).
 Microbial growth on snow surface can reduce albedo, notably when snow algae form extensive blooms on melting summer snow1–3.
 Red snow algae blooms are found on every continent, and on snow overlying sea ice4–9.
-Despite their global ubiquity, the we are only beginning to identify the various types of algae communities that cause snow algae blooms.
+Despite their global ubiquity, we are only beginning to identify the algae that are the primary producers in these complex microbiomes.

-Most snow algae are green algae of class Chlorophyceae, although recent studies suggest that other classes of algae can also cause snow algae blooms10–12.
-Within the Chlorophyceae Sanguina nivaloides is prevalent in red snow worldwide, but many red snow sequences fall into clades which have yet to be named13.
-Other Chlorophyceae include Chloromonas and the closely-related but morphologically distinct Chlainomonas.
-Currently just two species are described for Sanguina, while Chloromonas contains fourteen, and Chlainomonas also contains two14,15.
-Of the three, only Chloromonas has been successfully cultivated in the lab.
+Most snow algae blooms that have been reported are dominated by are green algae of class Chlorophyceae, although other classes of algae can also cause snow algae blooms10–12.
+Within the Chlorophyceae, Sanguina nivaloides is prevalent in red snow worldwide13.
+Currently just two species are described for Sanguina although there are other closely related genera that have yet to be named (REF).
+Other Chlorophyceae include Chloromonas (fourteen species identified to date) and the closely-related but morphologically distinct Chlainomonas (only two species identified)14,15.
+Of the three genera, only [HOW MANY?]
+Chloromonas species have been successfully cultivated in the lab (REF).

 Microscopy suggests that snow algae blooms are in many cases are dominated by single species.
 In the mountains of southwestern USA and Czech Republic red snow was prevalent above treeline, dominated by cells similar in appearance to S. nivaloides, while below treeline green or orange snow were prevalent dominated by cells similar to Chloromonas16,17.
 Red snow dominated by Chlainomonas type cells were reported from slushy snow overlying alpine lakes15,18.
-However, microscopic identification of snow algae is complicated by the fact that the same species can look completely different at different life stages.
-Isolates of Chloromonas krienitzii are green, bean-shaped biflagellates, but genetically identical isolated single-cells from field samples appear as orange spheres with thick cell walls, short spines, and no flagella19.
-Conversely, different species can look nearly identical: recent phylogenetic work shows that four similar looking cells previously referred to as Chloromonas cf. nivalis actually contain multiple genetically distinct clades14.
+However, microscopic identification of snow algae is complicated by the fact that the same species may look completely different at different life stages or under different environmental conditions.
+Isolates of Chloromonas krienitzii grown in the laboratory are green, bean-shaped biflagellates, but genetically identical isolated single-cells from field samples appear as orange spheres with thick cell walls, short spines, and no flagella19.
+Conversely, different species can look nearly identical: recent phylogenetic work shows that four similar looking cells previously referred to as Chloromonas cf. nivalis actually contain multiple genetically distinct clades, likely defining distinct genera14.

-Although snow algae communities contain microscopically distinct snow algae community types, studies using 18S amplicon high-throughput sequencing (metabarcoding) suggests that snow algae communities are highly similar.
-33 red snow communities across the Arctic were remarkably similar: all were dominated by uncultured Chlamydomonadaceae, with low relative abundance of Chloromonas polyptera and Raphidonema nivale2.
-Another study using 18S metabarcoding of snow algae in the mountains of Japan found neighboring red and green snow patches with highly overlapping communities, although the red snow snow contained one OTU not found in the green communities20.
-However, side-by-side red and green snow in Greenland contained completely different communities, and the authors concluded that red and green snow were caused by a different species10.
+Previous studies using 18S amplicon high-throughput sequencing (metabarcoding) suggest that snow algae blooms are more or less the same from one location to another.
+Thirty-three red snow communities across the Arctic were remarkably similar: all were dominated by an OTU known as “uncultured Chlamydomonadaceae,” with low relative abundance of Chloromonas polyptera and Raphidonema nivale2.
+Another study using 18S metabarcoding of snow algae in the mountains of Japan found neighboring red and green snow patches with highly similar species composition, although the red snow snow contained one OTU not found in the green bloom20.
+In contrast, side-by-side red and green snow in Greenland contained completely different species10.